 BONUS TIP: Don’t drink too much beforehand.

-I know it seems like a few glasses of wine could loosen the nerves, especially if you’re already dreading speaking.
+It might seem like a few glasses of wine could loosen the nerves, especially if you’re already dreading speaking.
 But alcohol could have some other side effects.
-Slurred speech or even a case of the giggles could ruin your toast and make it memorable for the wrong reasons (ask me about the best man speech at my wedding…).
+Slurred speech or even a case of the giggles could ruin your toast and make it memorable for the wrong reasons.
 Keep it light at the cocktail hour; you can party hard when you hand the mic back to the DJ.